 Another cheap option is the California Board Company 6’2″ Fish; its thruster setup will give you more options on the water, but the lower volume makes popping up tougher:

 Longer review here; and a few other reviews can be found over here.
+Something like the Bic Paint will also work well.
 Save fiberglass boards for when you have your feet under you a little better, and don’t drive your board into the rocks quite so often.

 Wearing a helmet is mandatory, or should be, at most waves in Colorado.
 The rocks are close, and all it takes is one bad fall to brain yourself on either the rocks forming the feature or the rocks under it.
 Though you’ll occasionally see surfers out there with bike helmets or climbing helmets, you’re better off with something designed for whitewater.
 It’s not a huge investment, and it’s way cheaper than lost wages or attendant care.
 WRSI helmets stay low over your forehead — one of the biggest dangers is a helmet slipping back and exposing the front of your noggin — and they’re reasonably priced to too: